 - obtain the necessary licenses and permits related to start operating.

 After the company is registered, it must comply with certain requirements imposed by the local Trade Register.
 Among these, maintaining a corporate minute book and making changes in the company in accordance with the Company Law.
 It is will also be required to file annual returns with the Canadian Revenue Agency.

-Accounting requirements of the subsidiary in Canada
+Accounting requirements of the subsidiary in Canada in 2023

 The following accounting requisites must be considered by foreign companies opening subsidiaries in Canada: